spheronFdn/sdk/packages/storage/README.md

 ### Usage:

-In the example bellow you can see how to create an instance of `SpheronClient` and how to upload a file/directory to the specified protocol.
+In the example below you can see how to create an instance of `SpheronClient` and how to upload a file/directory to the specified protocol.

 ```
 import SpheronClient, { ProtocolEnum } from "@spheron/storage";